Embalming: Notable embalmings

-His face looks like old wax.
-His beard, once so fine, so silky, so white, has turned ugly and yellow, like old ivory [...].
-When I saw him in February 1912, I did find he was smaller than he had been in late 1909 [...].
-The head of Dom Pedro II rests on a pillow filled up with Brazilian soil [...].
+His face resembles old wax.
+His beard, once so fine, silky, and white, has turned a dull yellow, like aged ivory.
+When I saw him in February 1912, I found him smaller than he had been in late 1909.
+The head of Dom Pedro II rests on a pillow filled with Brazilian soil.
 The emperor looks so different!
 How cruel is an imperfect embalming!
-Where is that majestic head, crowned in past times with that silvery silky hair?
-Where are his steel gleam blue eyes; the beautiful beard gilded by youthfulness and silvered by old age; his stately bearing?
+Where is that majestic head, once crowned with silvery hair?
+Where are his steel-blue eyes, his beautiful beard—gilded by youth and silvered by age—and his stately bearing?